Datalex

 Datalex is a public software developer headquartered in Dublin, Ireland.
-It works mostly with airlines to develop travel software, such as booking websites, and counts Air China and JetBlue among its customers.
+It works mostly with airlines to develop travel software, such as booking websites, and counts LATAM, easyJet, Virgin Australia, Air China and JetBlue among its customers.
 It is a publicly listed company on Euronext Dublin.

 History

 Early years (1980s-2012)

 A precursor to Datalex was Channel Automation Services (CAS), a company started by Scottish businessman Neil Wilson in 1983.
 In 1984, IDA Ireland asked Wilson if he would set up an Irish office in Dublin.
 The next year, Wilson sold his stake in CCS and founded Datalex with IDA grants.
 To begin with, Datalex produced check-in and reservations technology but the decline of the airline industry in the late 1980s focused the company on global distribution systems.
-At first, the company sold services to larger pre-existing global distribution companies, such as Sabre and Sita but by 1998, Datalex had grown to be major firm of the travel industry in its own right.
+At first, the company sold services to larger pre-existing global distribution companies, such as Sabre and Sita but by 1998, Datalex had grown to be a major firm of the travel industry in its own right.
 At that time, an estimated one-sixth of the world's travel agents used Datalex technology in day-to-day bookings and reservations.
 The next year, Datalex floated itself on the Nasdaq and London stock exchanges and raised $30 million in private funds.
+It subsequently de-listed from Nasdaq.